A R T I C L E S O F A S S O C I A T I O N

 The Council delivers to the Auditors all required documents and provides him with the necessary information, upon request in writing.

-The Auditors reports in written form the result of his audit to the General Assembly, with a recommendation of approval (with or without qualiﬁcations) or rejection of the annual accounts.
+The Auditors reports in written form shall present the result of his audit to the General Assembly, with a recommendation of approval (with or without qualiﬁcations) or rejection of the annual accounts.

 Art.
-20 Subject to these Articles of Association, any company developing, manufacturing, marketing and/or selling hydrological and/or meteorological hardware, software, systems and/or providing related support services (including installment and educational services, but excluding forecasting services) shall be eligible for full membership.
+20 Subject to these Articles of Association, any company developing, manufacturing, marketing and/or selling hydrological and/or meteorological hardware, software, systems and/or providing related support services (including installment, educational services, and forecasting services) shall be eligible for full membership.

-Companies or organizations that are not primary manufacturers or producers of hydro-meteorological equipment but are closely related to the provision or support of such equipment shall be eligible for associate membership.
+Companies or organizations that are not primary manufacturers or producers of hydro-meteorological equipment, software, or systems but are closely related to the provision or support of such equipment shall be eligible for associate membership.

 Any questions or disputes concerning eligibility for membership, or designation of the most appropriate class, shall be resolved by the Membership Committee.